Helicopter Academy logo

 Planning stepWhat it looks like

-Introductory lessonUse your first flight to confirm the location, the commute, and whether a part-time or accelerated path is the better fit.
+Introductory lessonUse the first lesson to confirm the airport, commute, instructor fit, and whether a part-time or accelerated schedule makes sense.

-Commercial and career stepsOnce the private-certificate path is established, you can stack commercial training, instructor ratings, and time-building more efficiently.
+Commercial and career stepsAfter the private-pilot foundation is planned, commercial training, instructor ratings, and hour-building can be sequenced more efficiently.

 Nearby areas that often compare with Washington